 Every 33-seconds, one child under the age of 13 is involved in a collision.
 That is a frightening number, especially when you consider that only 25% of drivers have their children in the correct car seat (Source: NHTSA).
-In recognition of Child Passenger Safety Week (September 17 – September 23) and National Seat Check Saturday (September 23), the Atlanta Personal Injury Law Group – Gore LLC is providing parents and caregivers detailed information about the different car seats available, to help ensure that children are safe in case of a collision.
+In recognition of Child Passenger Safety Week (September 17 – September 23) and National Seat Check Saturday (September 23), the Atlanta Personal Injury Law Group – Gore is providing parents and caregivers detailed information about the different car seats available, to help ensure that children are safe in case of a collision.

 Age Infancy to Three Years: